dingusdev/dingusppc/README.md

 Specify machine ID (optional; will attempt to determine machine ID from the boot rom otherwise)

-As of now, only the Power Macintosh G3 Beige is implemented.
+As of now, the most complete machines are the Power Mac 6100 (SCSI emulation in progress) and the Power Mac G3 Beige (SCSI + ATA emulation in progress, No ATI Rage acceleration).

 ## How to Compile